-Option 1 is a "theoretical" paper on one of the following topics:
+Option 2 is a "theoretical" paper on one of the following topics:

-- An analysis of the problem of generalizing work on mental health in North America either comparatively, or cross-culturally, with some discussion of differences in mental health concepts. - An application of course theories, concepts, and models to research in other areas of sociology, with a discussion of implications for the chosen literature(s).

-- The importation of theoretical frameworks in other areas of sociology to the sociology of mental health, with discussion of implications for research in the sociology of mental health. - A discussion of concepts, hypotheses, and theoretical assumptions of a dominant perspective in the sociology of mental health, with a proposal for expansion or modification of that perspective.
+- An analysis of the problem of generalizing work on mental health in North America either comparatively, or cross-culturally, with some discussion of differences in mental health concepts. - An application of course theories, concepts, and models to research in other areas of sociology, with a discussion of implications for the chosen literature(s). - The importation of theoretical frameworks in other areas of sociology to the sociology of mental health, with discussion of implications for research in the sociology of mental health.